 Cross-selling and up-selling is most effective when customers are provided with targeted “just for me” offers, which are personalised to their specific needs and characteristics.
 The challenge in generating these types of personalised offers is the amount of data analysis required to decide:

-- What specific products or services should be recommended? to what customers?
+- What specific products or services to recommend? to what customers?

-- What items should be recommended together? at what price?
+- What products to recommend together? at what price?

-- What is the next item the customer is likely to look for?
+- What is the next product the customer will look for?